mod-audio/mod-plugin-builder/README.md

 This repository contains the toolchain and libraries used in MOD Devices.

-It allows developers to locally build plugins for MOD Duo and also prepare for Cloud builds.
+It allows developers to locally build plugins for MOD Duo and also prepare for Cloud builds.<br/>
+Currently this builder only supports Linux hosts.<br/>
+If you're not running Linux see this [HowTo](http://wiki.moddevices.com/wiki/How_To_Use_Docker_With_MPB).

 There are several dependencies:
  - gcc & g++
  - git
+ - subversion
+ - hg/mercurial
+ - autoconf
  - automake
+ - bzip2
+ - lzma
+ - binutils
- - binutils & libtool
+ - libtool
- - svn
+ - ncurses
- - hg/mercurial
+ - rsync
  - wget
+ - bc
  - bison
  - flex
  - gperf